mdolab/pyoptsparse/paper/paper.md

 Computing derivatives using finite differences can be expensive, requiring $n+1$ evaluations for forward differences and $2n+1$ for centered differences.
 They are also inaccurate due to subtractive cancellation error under finite precision arithmetic.
 Complex step [@Martins2003] on the other hand, still requires the same number of function evaluations.
-However, by perturbing each input along the imaginary axis, subtractive cancellation errors are avoided.
+However, by perturbing each design variable along the imaginary axis, subtractive cancellation errors are avoided.
-As a result, by taking very small steps such as $10^{-40}i$, derivatives can be accurate down to machine precision.
+As a result, by taking very small steps, derivatives can be accurate down to machine precision.
 Of course, attention must be paid to ensure that the objective and constraint functions can be evaluated correctly with complex design variables.

 ## Optimizer-independent problem scaling